aethersh/as215207.net/src/content/pop/strudel.md

 strudel is hosted with Servperso Systems in Düsseldorf, Germany.
 It enables us to connect to LOCIX Frankfurt and LOCIX Düsseldorf.

+This VPS runs NixOS with Pathvector and BIRD 2.

 ## Prefixes

 - `2602:fbcf:de::/48`